xnacly/blog/content/posts/2025/building-a-minimal-viable-armv7-emulator.md

     let file_slice: &[u8] =
         &raw[self.offset as usize..(self.offset.wrapping_add(self.filesz)) as usize];

-    // compute offset inside the mmaped slice where the segment should start let offset = (self.vaddr - start) as usize;
+    // compute offset inside the mmapped slice where the segment should start let offset = (self.vaddr - start) as usize;

     // copy the segment contents to the mmaped segment